frankstepanski/js-fullstack-course/05-Git/3-solo-exercises.md

 git restore --staged .
 ```

+What this does:
-This clears the staging area without deleting any work.
+- Clears the entire staging area
+- Keeps all file changes
+- Lets you re-stage selectively

+> This is a safe undo — no work is lost.

-## 3. Practice: Removing Commits (Local)
+ ## 3. Practice: Removing Commits (Local Only)

+### Important Rule
+These commands are **safe only if you have NOT pushed**.

+If a commit exists only on your computer, you can rewrite history safely.

+---

 ### Remove Last Commit, Keep Changes Staged